RIBA news events 2024, Architecture Gallery London, UK buildings, British architects practices

 In December the RIBA Future Trends Workload Index fell by 3 points to -9.
 A negative balance indicates an overall expectation of falling workloads among architects.

-Over the next three months, 20% of practices expect workloads to increase, 28% expect them to decrease, and 52% expect them to stay the same.
+Over the next three months, 20% of architects practices expect workloads to increase, 28% expect them to decrease, and 52% expect them to stay the same.

 The outlook of small practices (1-10 staff) has worsened, falling by 3 points to -15, while medium (11+ staff) and large (50+ staff) practices reported a Workload Index figure of +30 – a 6-point increase from November.